-Tok lies another easy 100 miles or so south on the Alaska Highway.
-Owing to its strategic location at the entry to Alaska at mile 1279, Tok – once a construction camp – now serves mostly as a trade and services center for travelers in and out of the state on the Alaska Highway.
-It is also a trade center for a number of Athabascan Native villages in the surrounding area.
-After grabbing breakfast at the daily Pancake Toss competition at Sourdough Campground, off mile 1.7 of the Tok Cutoff, go shopping for birch baskets, moccasins, boots and beaded jewelry made by local Alaska Native artisans.
-Pay a visit to the 7,000-square-foot Mainstreet Visitors Center for more information about Tok’s lively dog-mushing culture and history and other attractions.
-From here you can continue in several different directions.
-Head south on the Alaska Highway toward Yukon, British Columbia and the Lower 48, or head west toward Anchorage and the Kenai Peninsula.
+Tok lies another easy 100 miles or so southeast on the Alaska Highway.
+Because it’s the first substantial community drivers hit after entering Alaska, this former construction camp now serves mostly as a trade and services center for people coming or going via the Alaska-Canada Highway, or “Alcan” to the locals.
+It is also a trade center for a number of rural communities in the surrounding area.
+Pay a visit to the enormous Mainstreet Visitors Center for more information about Tok’s history, lively dog-mushing culture and other attractions, then shop for birch baskets, moccasins, boots and beaded jewelry made by local Alaska Native artisans.
+From here you can continue in several different directions: Head southeast on the Alaska Highway toward the Yukon Territory, British Columbia and the Lower 48, or take the Tok Cutoff southwest toward Anchorage and the Kenai Peninsula.